Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: Introduction

-where $D \subset \Omega_1 \times \Omega_2$ and $D_1 \subset \Omega_1$ are (open) observation domains and $\pi_\drm \in \Measure{D}$ and $\mu_1^\drm \in \Measure{D_1}$ are given data, then the bilevel problem \eqref{pr:INTRO-BilevelKant} turns into the task of recovering an (unknown) transportation process from (incomplete and/or noisy) observations of the transport plan and the source marginal.
 This is a special case of an inverse problem that is governed by the Kantorovich problem.
-While recovering certain properties of a transportation process from observations is not a new challenge, as a reference we only mention \cite{stuart2020inverse,chiu2022discrete,andrade2023sparsistency} and the references therein, to the author's best knowledge the above approach is unique as it involves the solution of a single optimization problem, whereas all of the mentioned approaches rely on Bayesian methods.
+While recovering certain properties of a transportation process from observations is not a new challenge, as a reference we only mention \cite{stuart2020inverse,chiu2022discrete,andrade2024sparsistency} and the references therein, to the author's best knowledge the above approach is unique as it involves the solution of a single optimization problem, whereas all of the mentioned approaches rely on Bayesian methods.

-Another possible application of the general bilevel problem \eqref{pr:INTRO-BilevelKant} is given if one considers the compact domains $\Omega_1 = \Omega_2 \eqqcolon \Omega_* \subset \R^{d_*}$, the prior $\mu_2^\drm \in \Probability{\Omega_*}$, the cost $c_\drm(x, y) = \norm{x-y}^\rho$, $\rho > 1$, and the objective functional
+Another possible application of the general bilevel problem \cref{pr:INTRO-BilevelKant} is given if one considers the compact domains $\Omega_1 = \Omega_2 \eqqcolon \Omega_* \subset \R^{d_*}$, the prior $\mu_2^\drm \in \Probability{\Omega_*}$, the cost $c_\drm(x, y) = \norm{x-y}^\rho$, $\rho > 1$, and the objective functional

+in which $G$ is a compact linear operator that maps the measure space $\Measure{\Omega_*}$ onto some Banach space $Y$, $y_\drm \in Y$ is a given observation, and $\nu > 0$ is a weighting parameter.